simple-restricted-token/simple-restricted-token/eip-draft_simple_restr_token.md

 A simple and interoperable standard for issuing tokens with transfer restrictions.
 The following draws on input from top issuers, law firms, relevant US regulatory bodies, and exchanges.

-_You will notice the standard being referred to as **ERC-1404** throughout the document.
-This is for convenience purposes only and is in no way an attempt to brand, copyright, or market the standard._

 ## Abstract

 <!--A short (~200 word) description of the technical issue being addressed.-->